jitacm/-30DaysDevChallenge-/30_days_of_java/Project_2_Simultaneous_Equations_Solver/README.md

 ### 4. Output

-Finally, the program prints the solution to the console.
-If a unique solution exists, it displays the values of \(x\) and \(y\).
+The solution is displayed in a user-friendly graphical interface.
+If a unique solution exists, it shows the values of x and y.
 Otherwise, it informs the user that no unique solution exists.

+### Enhancing User Interaction with a Graphical User Interface (GUI)
+To enhance usability and make the tool more engaging, we have added a graphical user interface (GUI) using Java.
+This provides a more intuitive and visually appealing way for users to interact with the equation solver, significantly improving the overall experience.

+The GUI features input fields for the coefficients, a solve button, and a display area for the solution, all arranged in an aesthetically pleasing layout.
+Below is an example of how the modified interface looks:

+By integrating a GUI, we make the application more accessible to users who prefer visual interaction over command-line operations.
+This new interface ensures a seamless and user-friendly experience.